mguzman123/Maxim-Guzman-Portfolio/README.md

 We also have to remember that this is Hamilton's rookie season while Alonso has been around for a few years.
 We saw that drivers do tend to perform better with more experience.

-Therefore, Hamilton has more potential as a driver as he is already performing at the same level as Alonso, a 2x world chamption, and hasn't had any previous experience in F1.
-Taking this and all the other analyses into account, as a sponsor, Hamilton is the better choice and the driver we plan to sponsor in the 2008 season
+Therefore, Hamilton has more potential as a driver as he is already performing at the same level as Alonso, a 2x world champion, and hasn't had any previous experience in F1.
+Taking this and all the other analyses into account, as a sponsor, Hamilton is the better choice and the driver we plan to sponsor in the 2008 season.

 ### References